ReneS121082/20200914si/4.3.0/workshop/modules/module-000-preparation-hypervisor/prepare-hypervisor.md

 ## TMUX:

-> While not required it is recommended to run commands remotely on the hypervisor machine and later on on the services machine using a terminal multiplexer such as 'tmux'.
+> While not required it is recommended to run commands remotely on the hypervisor machine and later on on the bastion machine using a terminal multiplexer such as 'tmux'.
 This prevents terminal sessions to get lost in case of connection interruptions.

 Then simply start a session by: